The next Session – TBD**

 - Utilize proper body mechanics

-Our 16-week course is designed for very specific training in Long Term Care, providing the students with the necessary skills to enter the workforce quickly, competently and safely.
+Our 16 week certified program is designed for very specific training in Long Term Care, providing the students with the necessary skills to enter the workforce quickly, competently and safely.

-- Students receive at least 450 hours of classroom instruction.
-Each student must successfully pass 3 written tests (value of 30%) and 3 practical tests on Handwashing, Bed Making and Bed Bath (value 40%) along with completing an assignment of Elder Nursing Interview valued at 10%.
+- Students receive at least 960 hours of classroom instruction.
+Each student must successfully pass both written tests and practical tests on Handwashing, Bed Making and Bed Bath along with completing an assignment of Elder Nursing Interview.
 A final exam is given at the end of the course, covering all of the curriculum taught.

-- In addition to our core subjects, students will also receive a certificate in Understanding Dimentia; CPR; Strengthening Families; Back in Form and Palliative Care.
+- In addition to our core subjects, students will also receive a certificate in New Brunswick Food Handler; CPR; Strengthening Families; Back in Form and Palliative Care.

-- For the last 150 hours student work along side long term care staff in nursing home and the community.
+- Working along side long term care staff in nursing home and the community.
 This includes shift work that provides the students with a well-rounded experience in Long Term Care.

 WHO EMPLOYS OUR GRADUATES?